-I’m currently writing two senior theses—one in Statistics on interpretable diffusion models and one in Classics exploring ancient mathematical thought in Greek historiography.
+While at Harvard, I wrote two senior theses, one in mathematics exploring transport-entropy inequalities and one in Classics exploring ancient mathematical thought in Greek historiography.

 Binxu Wang, Emma Finn, Bingbin Liu